versatica/mediasoup-website/documentation/overview.md

 </div>

-## Use Cases

-mediasoup and its client side libraries provide a super low level API.
-They are intended for enabling different use cases and scenarios, without constraining them to any assumption.
-Some of those use cases are:

-* Group video chat applications.
-* One-to-many (or few-to-many) broadcasting applications in real-time.
-* RTP streaming.

 ## Design Goals

+mediasoup and its client side libraries are designed to accomplish with the following goals:

-* Be a WebRTC [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
+* Be a [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
+* Support both WebRTC and plain RTP input and output.
 * Be a Node.js module in server side.
-* Be a tiny JavaScript (and C++) library in client side.
+* Be a tiny JavaScript and C++ libraries in client side.
 * Be minimalist: just handle the media layer.
 * Be signaling agnostic: do not mandate any signaling protocol.
 * Be super low level API.